vdbrink/vdbrink.github.io/smarthomesystem/choose_smart_home_system.md

 You have no idea what they mean!
 I can completely understand this scares you.

+I have a technical background and know already a lot about computers, networks, and software.
+All my live I have been interested, did studies and worked in all kinds of different technical sectors.

 On this page, I try to clear things up by comparing the different smart home solutions and explain terminology with some extra background information.

 Be aware that everybody has different knowledge / experience levels, budget, and functionality wishes.